-the sweetness in the dish comes from tomato sauce and the sourness comes from both soy sauce and vinegar. i have used apple cider in place of white vinegar. you can easily add white vinegar if you don’t have apple cider.
+The sweetness in the dish comes from tomato sauce and the sourness comes from both soy sauce and vinegar.
+I have used apple cider in place of white vinegar.
+You can easily add white vinegar if you don’t have apple cider.

-the vegetables have to stir fried on a high flame and needs continuous stirring so that they do not get burned. i have blanched the veggies first, so that they cook faster when stir frying. the veggies need not be cooked till soft. you can have some crunch in them.
+The vegetables have to stir fried on a high flame and needs continuous stirring so that they do not get burned.
+I have blanched the veggies first, so that they cook faster when stir frying.
+The veggies need not be cooked till soft.
+You can have some crunch in them.

-sweet and sour vegetables recipe below:
+Sweet and sour vegetables recipe below:

 - 1 small to medium carrot, chopped

-- 7-9 french beans, sliced diagonally
+- 7 to 9 french beans, sliced diagonally

 - a small head of cauliflower or broccoli, chopped - approx 1.5 cup cauliflower florets

-- 3-4 button mushrooms, chopped
+- 3 to 4 button mushrooms, chopped

 - 1 medium onion, quartered and the layers separated

-- ½ tbsp finely chopped celery
+- ½ tablespoon finely chopped celery

-- 1 tbsp naturally fermented soy sauce
+- 1 tablespoon naturally fermented soy sauce

-- 2 tbsp tomato sauce
+- 2 tablespoon tomato sauce

-- 2-3 garlic cloves, finely chopped
+- 2 to 3 garlic cloves, finely chopped

 - ½ inch ginger, finely chopped

-- 1.5 to 2 tbsp oil
+- 1.5 to 2 tablespoon oil

 - 2 cups water